tsloughter/rebar3.org/content/en/docs/tutorials/building_plugins.md

 - `init(State) -> {ok, NewState}`, which helps set up the state required, state dependencies, etc.
 - `do(State) -> {ok, NewState} | {error, Error}`, which does the actual work.
-- `format_error(Error) -> String`, which allows to print errors when they happen, and to filter out sensitive elements from the state.
+- `format_error(Error) -> String`, which prints errors when they happen, and to filter out sensitive elements from the state.

 A provider should also be an OTP Library application, which can be fetched as any other Erlang dependency, except for Rebar3 rather than your own system or application.